Tours of modern architecture in Cambodia

 meet in town and travel by bus.
 Start at 8.30am, end around 11.30am.

 We then take a short walk around the area known as the Front du Bassac, planned in the 1960s to be a 'civic and cultural centre', and look briefly at the Grey Building and visit an apartment in the White Building.
 The Grey Building, now altered, was designed by Vann Molyvann as an Olympic Village for the Southeast Asian Games; the White Building was designed as public housing by the municipality of Phnom Penh.

 If you are interested in a special 'custom' or private tour, please email us.
-We offer two options for private tours and can modify these to some extent.
-The guides are Cambodian architects.
-Tours are in English and can be given in Khmer, French or Chinese upon request.
+We offer two options for private tours and can modify these to some extent, based on the sites you would like to visit.
+For our 1960s tour, it usually takes one hour per site including transport time.
+All tours are conducted in English and led by Cambodian architects and students of architecture.

 1 Central Phnom Penh by cyclo